Davenof/fundamentaljschallenges/README.md

   <p> &nbsp; </p>
  <li>
-   <h3><strong>whatRelation()</strong></h3>
+   <h3>whatRelation()</h3>
    <p>
     Given the percentage of DNA shared between two people, you can calculate their likely familial relationship.
-Hence, write a function, whatRelation(), that has one number parameter, percentSharedDNA, and returns the likely relationship.
+Hence, write a function, <code>whatRelation()</code>, that has one number parameter, <code>percentSharedDNA</code>, and returns the likely relationship.
 The number passed in should always be an integer from 0 to 100.

   <p>Here’s how it’s supposed to calculate the relationship:</p>
   <ul>